-Following the decision to upgrade the existing hydroelectric scheme on Ardtornish Estate (Scotland); preliminary ground investigation confirmed that the ground conditions were not sufficient and a decision was made to undertake more detailed investigation, which included rock drilling and geochemical testing of the samples.
+Following the decision to upgrade the existing hydroelectric scheme on Ardtornish Estate (Scotland); preliminary ground investigation confirmed that the ground conditions were not sufficient for the planned hydro scheme and a decision was made to undertake a more detailed investigation, which included rock drilling and geochemical testing of the samples.

-The results were accepted as satisfactory, and three years after the dam was completed, the regular dam inspections confirmed that there were no problems with the structure.
+The test results were accepted as satisfactory, and three years after the dam was completed, the regular dam inspection confirmed that the structure is sound and working as designed.